CJS4510EN - Victimology

 How this course benefits students

-Any minister, lay leader, or mission minded believer is responsible for preventing victimization and assisting those who are or have been victims of crimes.
+Any minister, lay leader, or missionally-minded believer is responsible for preventing victimization and assisting those who are or have been victims of crimes.
 This includes law enforcement, social workers, ministers, friends, neighbors and family.
-Those within the criminal justice profession seeking to live out a missional calling through their work would benefit from a structured and guided engagement about crime victimization.
+Those within the criminal justice profession seeking to live out a missional calling through their work benefit from a structured and guided engagement about crime victimization.
 The topic regarding how to address and treat victims is a topic that affects all in society.
-Members of the community would benefit in a better understanding of and knowledge of crime victimization.
+Members of the community benefit in a better understanding of and knowledge of crime victimization.

 Why this course is important